tib0/local-llama/README.md

 ## How it works

-Local Llama uses a combination of electron and llama-node-cpp to run Llama 3 models locally on your machine.
-The app interacts with the llama-node-cpp library, which wraps the Llama 3 model in a node.js module.
-This allows for seamless integration with electron and native code.
+Local Llama integrates Electron and llama-node-cpp to enable running Llama 3 models locally on your machine.

+The app interacts with the llama-node-cpp library, which encapsulates the Llama 3 model within a node.js module, ensuring smooth compatibility with both Electron and native code.

 ## Use from source